The Killer Elite: Reception

 In 1977, James Caan said he only made the film because his advisers told him to work with Peckinpah, and he rated it a zero on a scale to ten.

 As of December 2024, Rotten Tomatoes gives it a 56% "fresh" rating from critics, and a 33% "rotten" rating from audiences, based on 16 reviews.

-Home video
+Home media

 The Killer Elite was released on DVD by MGM on April 1, 2003, as a French Blu-ray by Wild Side (under license from MGM) in 2013 and as a limited-edition Blu-ray by Twilight Time in the U.S. that includes a rare 1966 television adaptation of Noon Wine directed by Peckinpah for ABC-TV's Studio 67.
 The Twilight Time release also features an isolated soundtrack and an excerpt from the Peckinpah film biography Passion and Poetry.